connexcs/docs/docs/carrier.md

 1. Login to your account.
 2. Navigate to Management :material-menu-right: Customer :material-menu-right: Carrier :material-menu-right: blue `+` button :material-menu-right: Config :material-menu-right: Vars<sup>TOML</sup>.
-3. We consider an example here: **Example of how to retain X-ng199 but remove all other X-headers**
+3. Consider an example here: **Example of how to retain X-ng199 but remove all other X-headers**
 4. Enter the code in the Vars<sup>TOML</sup> section.

 ```js